Google Fellow, Google

-URS HÖLZLE is Google’s senior vice president of technical infrastructure and a Google Fellow.
-He oversees the design and operation of the servers, networks, and data centers that power Google's services, as well as the development of the software infrastructure used by Google’s applications.
-Lately, he’s spending his time helping to define and build Google Cloud Platform, Google’s public cloud offering, which makes the infrastructure his team pioneered at Google available to developers around the world.
-Through efficiency innovations, Hölzle and his team have reduced the energy used by Google data centers to less than 50% of the industry average.
-Compared to five years ago, Google now gets 3.5 times the computing power out of the same amount of energy.
-In addition, Hölzle manages many of Google's other green initiatives, including the company's purchases of renewable energy for its operations.
-He served on the Board of Directors of WWF-US from 2009 to 2018.
-Hölzle grew up in Switzerland—selling WWF stamps to fundraise for conservation—and received a master's degree in computer science from ETH Zurich and a PhD from Stanford.
-He is one of the inventors of the fundamental techniques used in most of today's Java compilers and he taught computer science at the University of California, Santa Barbara.
+URS HÖLZLE is a Google Fellow.
+Until 2023, as the Senior Vice President of Technical Infrastructure, he oversaw the design and operation of the infrastructure that powers Google's services.
+Through efficiency innovations, Hölzle and his team have reduced the energy used by Google data centers such that, on average, a Google data center is twice as energy efficient as a typical enterprise data center.
+In addition, Hölzle started many of Google's other green initiatives, including the company's purchases of renewable energy for its operations.
+Hölzle grew up in Switzerland—selling WWF stamps to raise money—and received a master's degree in computer science from ETH Zurich and a Ph.D. from Stanford.
+He is one of the inventors of the fundamental techniques used in most of today's Java compilers, and he taught computer science at the University of California, Santa Barbara.